 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A Canterbury doctor has had his licence to practice cancelled following his conviction on sex charges involving several male patients.
+A Christchurch doctor and former Dunedin resident has had his licence to practice cancelled following his conviction on sex charges involving several male patients.

-Rakesh Chawdhry (63), who moved to NZ in 2003, was convicted at the Christchurch District Court in January 2018 of 11 charges of indecent assault and one charge of sexual violation by unlawful sexual connection.
+Rakesh Chawdhry (63), who migrated to Dunedin in 2003, was convicted in the Christchurch District Court in January 2018 of 11 charges of indecent assault and one charge of sexual violation by unlawful sexual connection.

-The offences were committed at clinics in Amberley and Riccarton from 2011-15, and resulted in Chawdhry being jailed for four years and four months.
+The offences were committed in Amberley and Riccarton from 2011-15, and resulted in Chawdhry being jailed for four years and four months.

 Following his conviction two further complainants came forward and Chawdhry entered guilty pleas to two further indecent assault charges and received an additional two months’ imprisonment.

-In September 2019 the Health Practitioners Disciplinary Tribunal considered Chawdhry’s case.
-On Thursday, the tribunal formally censured the doctor, cancelled his registration and ordered him to take a sexual misconduct assessment test if he wished to apply to practise again.
+In September 2019 the Health Practitioners Disciplinary Tribunal considered Chawdhry’s case, and yesterday it formally censured the doctor, cancelled his registration and ordered him to take a sexual misconduct assessment test if he wished to apply to practise again.

 Chawdhry’s offending was a gross breach of trust and disgraceful conduct by the practitioner, the tribunal said.